-Other planned improvements for West Harbor Island include the reconfiguration of Harbor Island Drive, creating new areas for recreation areas.
+Other planned improvements for West Harbor Island include the reconfiguration of Harbor Island Drive, creating new areas for recreation.
 Activation of newly formed recreation areas will add both passive and active amenities to enhance the visitor's experience in this subdistrict.
 Waterside improvements will add or enhance existing water-based transfer points, public docking areas, and recreational marinas.
+Future efforts to enhance coastal resiliency through coastal flooding adaptation strategies are also envisioned in this subdistrict, and should be in accordance with applicable PMPU policies and standards, including but not limited to: Chapter 3.1 Water and Land Use Element (e.g., Tables 3.1.2 and 3.1.3) and policies within Chapter 3.3 Ecology Element, ECO Goal 1 and Chapter 3.4 Safety and Resiliency Element, SR Goal 3.
 Finally, the visitor experience will be expanded with a continuous promenade that provides uninterrupted coastal access that preserves scenic views from the shoreline.